How much does a WordPress website cost in South Africa?

 WordPress Design and Customisation: Variable cost, depending on your web developer

 This is sort of like asking how long is a piece of string.
 A good web developer will ask a lot of questions before they can give you an accurate website quote.
 These questions are usually based on your business strategy.
 The answers you give will help your developer to determine how much your website will cost by knowing exactly what you need your website to do.
 We have compiled a detailed list of questions a good developer should ask you before deciding on the cost of your website.
-Websites start from roughly R5000 (ZAR) and can increase in price based on the design and functionality you need.
+Website development starts from roughly R5000 (ZAR) and can increase in price based on the design and functionality you need.
 You can have a look at some website design examples in our portfolio here.

 What about the recurring WordPress website costs?